RostyslavPopadynets/mybatisexamples/README.md

 # mybatisexamples
-Exmples for using the MyBatis persistence framework
+Exmples for using the MyBatis persistence framework.
+The following examples are included at the moment:

+# Collections
+# ObjectFactory
+# Inheritance
+# ResultHandler